Discover Everything You Need to Know About Stream Energy, From Plan Options and Customer Reviews to Logging In and Paying Your Bill

 Fixed-Rate vs. Variable-Rate Plans

-Stream Energy’s fixed-rate plans (often marketed under their Budget Power tier) lock in your rate per kWh during the entire length of your contract.
-This can help protect your household from market fluctuations and help you budget properly for utility bills, avoiding seasonal spikes during peak summer and winter months.
-Because you are locked into a contract for some amount of time, you could incur early termination penalties if you switch providers before your term ends.
+If you opt for fixed-rate plans (like the Smart Choice 24), you lock in your rate per kWh during the entire length of your contract.
+This predictability helps you budget properly for utility bills, avoiding unexpected surprises when wholesale energy prices surge.
+Because you are locked into a contract for a set amount of time, you could incur early termination penalties if you switch providers before your term ends.

 Conversely, a variable-rate plan from Stream Energy allows you to switch providers or cancel service at any time without long-term commitments.
-The rate per kWh varies each month and is susceptible to wholesale market fluctuations, which means your bills may be less predictable month-to-month.
+However, the rate per kWh varies each month and is highly susceptible to wholesale market fluctuations, which means your bills may be less predictable from month to month.

 | Plan Feature | Fixed-Rate Plan | Variable-Rate Plan |